Released on December 3, 2019

-The Government of Saskatchewan has joined the world in recognizing December 3, 2018, as International Day of Persons with Disabilities.
+The Government of Saskatchewan has joined the world in recognizing and celebrating December 3 as the International Day of Persons with Disabilities.

-The International Day of Persons with Disabilities was first proclaimed by the United Nations in 1992 to increase awareness and understanding of disability issues and trends, and to mobilize support for practical action by, with and for persons with disabilities.
-This year’s theme is “empowering persons with disabilities and ensuring inclusiveness and equality.”
+The International Day of Persons with Disabilities was first proclaimed by the United Nations in 1992 to promote the rights and well-being of people with disabilities, and to increase awareness and understanding of disability issues.
+This year’s theme is The Future is Accessible.

 For more information, contact: